Last Updated:

 2.3 The Touch Interface and Usability

-One critique regarding the physical design is the "dust magnet" factor.
-Clear plastic and static electricity are best friends.
-Within 48 hours, the dome had attracted a fine layer of dust.
-Harman Kardon does not include a microfiber cloth in the box, which feels like an oversight for a product so focused on aesthetics.
-Owners will need to keep a cleaning kit nearby to maintain that pristine "invisible" look.
+One commonly noted quirk is the "dust magnet" factor.
+Clear plastic and static electricity go hand in hand, so the transparent surfaces tend to show dust and fingerprints readily.
+Harman Kardon does not include a cleaning cloth in the box, which feels like a small oversight for a product so focused on looking pristine.
+Owners will want to keep a microfiber cloth nearby.

 3.1 Breaking the Full-Range Compromise

-The most critical headline for the audiophile is the shift to a 3-way speaker design.
-Previous SoundSticks relied on four small full-range drivers per satellite to handle everything from the upper bass to the highest treble.
-While this line-array approach provided decent vocal clarity, it suffered from beaming (narrow sweet spot) and high-frequency roll-off.
-A 1.4-inch driver simply cannot move air for mids and shimmer for highs simultaneously without significant intermodulation distortion.
+The headline change for any audiophile is the shift to a three-way speaker design.
+Previous SoundSticks relied on an array of small full-range drivers per satellite to handle everything from upper bass to the highest treble.
+That line-array approach gave decent vocal clarity but suffered from beaming and high-frequency roll-off, because a tiny full-range driver cannot reproduce midrange body and treble shimmer at the same time without measurable intermodulation distortion.

-• High Frequencies: Two 25mm silk dome tweeters (one per satellite).
-This is a massive upgrade.
-Silk domes are known for their smooth, non-fatiguing character.
-By offloading the highs to a dedicated tweeter, the system can achieve air and detail that was previously impossible.
+• High frequencies: Two 25mm silk dome tweeters, one per satellite.
+This is the most significant upgrade.
+Silk domes are known for a smooth, non-fatiguing character, and offloading the highs to a dedicated tweeter lets the system reach a level of air and detail the older design could not.

-• Low Frequencies: The 5.25-inch down-firing subwoofer handles the bottom end.
+• Low frequencies: A 133mm (5.25-inch) down-firing subwoofer in the separate center unit handles the bottom end.

 3.2 Power and Headroom

-The jump to 190W RMS is staggering.
-For context, the SoundSticks III hovered around 40W, and the SoundSticks 4 pushed to 140W.
-The 190W figure implies significantly more headroom.
-Headroom in audio isn't just about playing loud; it's about dynamic capability.
-It means that when an orchestral crescendo hits, or a kick drum lands, the amplifier has the reserve current to drive the woofer without clipping or compressing the signal.
+The move to 190W RMS, driven by a Class D amplifier, is a meaningful jump over earlier generations.
+Headroom in audio is not only about playing loud; it is about dynamic capability.
+It means that when an orchestral crescendo lands or a kick drum hits, the amplifier has the reserve to drive the woofer without clipping or compressing the signal.
+The widely shared impression is that the SoundSticks 5 stays composed and full-bodied as the volume rises rather than sounding strained.

 3.3 Connectivity Suite: Embracing the Living Room